Client Communication

 Putting everything together, we now have our second hello world program

-that is made of a hello_provider
+that is made of a hello_provider and a hello_client communicating

 with each others.